 Do rope wicks and gravity feed systems work?

-Not really – In the 1990’s some experienced farmers made the rope wick’s and PVC pipe wipers work – and for their time, rope wicks were considered somewhat effective due to people being in desperation to get on top of their weeds without harming their pasture of crop and due to the fact that there was nothing else available until around 1995.
-Rope and PVC pipe system were prone to breakages (and therefore large chemical spills) and were also very inefficient and frustrating to use with not being able to regulate the flow of chemical on the go, which is why they are not made by any leading brands anymore.
+In the 1990’s some experienced farmers made the rope wick’s and PVC pipe wipers work – and for their time, rope wicks were considered somewhat effective due to people being in desperation to get on top of their weeds without harming their pasture of crop and due to the fact that there was nothing else available until around 1995.
+Rope and PVC pipe system were prone to breakages (and therefore large chemical spills) and were also very inefficient and frustrating to use, with not being able to regulate the flow of chemical on the go, which is why they are not made by any leading brands anymore.

 Pump feed systems are now considered a essential requirement of a Weedwiper, not just to push out enough chemical when required, but also too be able stop the flow.
 Stopping the flow on a wiper is critical otherwise chemical will continue to leach out of the wick system and cause dead brown spots though out your pasture comply known as ‘dripping damage’.